Bipartisan police reform talks open in Congress after Biden speech

 "There's trust in that room, and it's important to see it through," Durbin said.

-Earlier on Thursday, a group of relatives of victims of police violence, including Philonise Floyd, the brother of George Floyd, met with lawmakers including Schumer.
+A group of relatives of victims of police violence, including Philonise Floyd, the brother of George Floyd, met with lawmakers, including Schumer, and with White House officials on Thursday.

 The House of Representatives passed the George Floyd Justice in Policing Act, named for the African-American man killed when Derek Chauvin, then a policeman, kneeled on Floyd's neck for more than nine minutes.
 Floyd's death sparked a summer of nationwide protests over policing and systemic racism.